 From 2013 to 2018, he collaborated with the Delft University of Technology, and the Royal Netherlands Meteorological Institute (KNMI).
 As research fellow PhD, he developed a novel machine learning algorithm for determining the height of atmospheric aerosol from the Dutch-Finnish OMI satellite measurement, in the visible spectral wavelength.
 He also contributed to improve the aerosol correction in the operational OMI tropospheric NO2 (a key gas in air quality) retrieval chain.
 Since 2018, he works with the European Organization for the Exploitation of Meteorological Satellites (EUMETSAT), based in Germany, and leads the scientific developments of atmospheric composition products from the Copernicus Sentinel-3 mission.

-Through his multi-experienced profile combining Small and Medium Enterprise and academy / research institutes and his multiple responsibilities, he acquired a wide range of competences between Earth Observation research achievement, project management, oral communication, writing, collaboration with scientific partners, student teaching and supervision, autonomy and successful team work as well.
+Julien Chimot has (co-)authored 8 publications in international and peer-reviewed scientific journals, 3 European final project reports, and 1 PhD book.
+He has given 13 oral and poster presentations at international conferences and final European project meetings.
+Through his multiple responsibilities in the context of Small and Medium Enterprise, academy / research institute and international space agency, he acquired a wide range of competences between Earth Observation research achievement, project management, oral communication, writing, collaboration with scientific partners, student teaching and supervision, autonomy and successful team work as well.

 A detailed CV (August 2017) is also available here